sorenson523/personaldocs.github.io/python blog.md

 Next, I tried to incoperate the alien into the code.
 I faced the same issue as coding the spaceship which i solve using similar methods excepts this time it will also randomly generate a x direction as it resets the y direction

+After solving these 2 hurdles, I combined the elements together to form the game.

+I managed to get them to work together but the functionality is not intended.
+I could not get the alien to move down on its own without freezing the button inputs.
+So, the alien only moves when the button is pressed which takes the fun out of it.

+### thonny videos